Compulsory Testing for Certain Persons

 Testing routes for persons subject to compulsory testing:

 (Note: Persons subject to compulsory testing must keep the SMS notification containing the result of the test for checking by a law enforcement officer when the officer requires the persons to provide information about their undergoing the specified test.
 The Government has updated the testing routes applicable to compulsory testing notices, which only include those where SMS confirming negative test results would be issued to persons who underwent testing afterwards.
 The routes below are for reference only.
 Persons subject to compulsory testing should carefully read the relevant announcements.)

 - To obtain a deep throat saliva specimen collection pack from any of the designated post offices, vending machines set up at MTR stations or 47 designated general outpatient clinics (GOPCs) of the Hospital Authority (see the distribution points and time, and the specimen collection points and time at https://www.coronavirus.gov.hk/eng/early-testing.html);

 - To self-arrange testing provided by private laboratories which are recognised by the Department of Health and can issue SMS notifications in respect of test results (see the list at https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf);

 - To attend any Community Testing Centres (see the list at https://www.communitytest.gov.hk/en/);

-- To visit any mobile specimen collection stations (see the list at https://www.communitytest.gov.hk/_doc/pdf/mts-list.pdf);
+- To visit any mobile specimen collection stations (see the list and target groups (if applicable) at https://www.communitytest.gov.hk/_doc/pdf/mts-list.pdf);

 - To undergo testing at any GOPCs as instructed by a medical professional of the Hospital Authority; or